suryaanshah/Something-Fishy-Sprig-Game/README.md

 # Something-Fishy-Sprig-Game
-A game for Sprig by HackClub
+A game to be played with Sprig from HackClub